software-mansion/react-native-screens/README.md

 If you are building a navigation library you may want to use `react-native-screens` to have control over which parts of the React component tree are attached to the native view hierarchy.
 To do that, `react-native-screens` provides you with the components documented [here](https://github.com/kmagiera/react-native-screens/tree/master/guides/GUIDE_FOR_LIBRARY_AUTHORS.md).

+## Contributing

+There are many ways to contribute to this project.
+See [CONTRIBUTING](https://github.com/kmagiera/react-native-screens/tree/master/guides/CONTRIBUTING.md) guide for more information.
+Thank you for your interest in contributing!

 ## License

 React native screens library is licensed under [The MIT License](LICENSE).